-In particular, a cone in the secondary fan corresponding to a marked subdivision is top-dimensional if and only if the marked subdivision is a triangulation, i.e. all polytopes $Q_i$ are triangles and in each $Q_i$ no other point besides the vertices is marked. \end{lemma} For a proof, see \cite[Corollary 2.7]{GKZ}.
+In particular, a cone in the secondary fan corresponding to a marked subdivision is top-dimensional if and only if the marked subdivision is a triangulation, i.e. all polytopes $Q_i$ are triangles and in each $Q_i$ no other point besides the vertices is marked. \end{lemma} For a proof, see \cite[Corollary 2.7]{GKZ}.}

-\begin{remark} A cone in the secondary fan is of codimension one if it contains exactly one circuit.
-Here, a \emph{circuit} is a set of lattice points that is affinely dependent but such that each proper subset is affinely independent.
-A circuit in $3$-space consists either of the $5$ vertices of a pentatope such that each subset of $4$ vertices spans the space (A), or of the four vertices of a simplex and an interior point (B), or of $4$ points in a plane as in (C) / (D), or of $3$ points on a line (E), as depicted in Figure \ref{fig:circuits}.
+\begin{remark} A cone in the secondary fan of codimension one contains exactly one circuit, i.e.\ a set of lattice points that is affinely dependent but such that each proper subset is affinely independent.
+A circuit in $3$-space consists either of the $5$ vertices of a pentatope such that each subset of $4$ vertices spans the space (A), or of the four vertices of a simplex and an interior point (B), or of $4$ points in a plane as in (C) resp.\ (D), or of $3$ points on a line (E), as depicted in Figure \ref{fig:circuits}.

 \end{remark}